Titford Canal

 The Titford Canal is a narrow (7 ft) canal, a short branch of the Birmingham Canal Navigations (BCN) in Oldbury, West Midlands, England.

 Authorised under the Birmingham Canal Navigation Act 1768 (8 Geo.
 3. c.
 38), which created the original Birmingham Canal, it was constructed in 1836–7 and opened on 4 November 1837.
 It now runs from Titford Pool, a reservoir made in 1773–4 which now lies under, and to both sides of, an elevated section of the M5 motorway near the motorway's junction 2, to join the BCN Old Main Line at Oldbury Junction, also under the M5.

 Beyond Titford Pool was a continuation, abandoned in 1954, as the Portway Branch, which served coal mines in the Titford Valley.
-Also from Titford Pool was the Causeway Green Branch; opened in 1858 and abandoned, in parts, in 1954 and September 1960.
+Also from Titford Pool was the Causeway Green Branch; opened in 1858 and abandoned, in parts, in 1954 and by the British Transport Commission Act 1960 (8 & 9 Eliz.
+2. c. xlvii) September 1960.

 Titford Pool

 At a height above sea level of 511 ft Titford Pool was one of the original water sources for the James Brindley 491 ft Smethwick Summit Level of his Birmingham Canal (later called the Old Main Line).
 Titford Pool is also the highest navigable canal in the Midlands, with only Rochdale Canal beating it at 600 ft above sea level.

 This feeder was not made navigable until 1837, with the addition of six locks, nicknamed The Crow, which were adjacent to chemical works owned by Jim Crow.
 These locks, as is usual on the BCN, have single lower gates to reduce leakage.
 The Titford Locks (also known as Oldbury Locks) became derelict and were restored in 1973–4.